Lake Plastiras: Initial plans

 The idea of building a reservoir in the area was allegedly first conceived by general Nikolaos Plastiras who, in 1925, was visiting his hometown in the area.
 During this time the whole area was devastated by a major flood of the river Tavropos.
-He put pressure to the Minister of Agriculture, who put together a team to study the case by 1929.
-The following years till the Second World War the idea was met with opposition by politicians.
+He exerted pressure on the Ministry of Agriculture, who by 1929 assembled a committee to investigate the situation.
+Politicians opposed the plan for the next years, up to the Second World War.

 Creating the reservoir

 After the war, the idea was revived by Plastiras as he was proclaimed Prime Minister.
 The (then newly formed) Power Corporation adopted the project as part of their effort to electrify the country.
 An international contest was held in 1953 that was won by the French Omniun Lyonnais.
 The building of the dam started on December 14, 1955.
 On October 30, 1960, the dam was officially inaugurated, although the flooding may have started as early as the last months of 1959.